 Article 113, UCMJ prohibits the drunken or reckless operation of a vehicle, aircraft, or vessel.
 To be guilty of this offense, it must be proven:

 Typically, the alcohol concentration in a service member’s blood or breath may not exceed 0.08 grams of alcohol per 100 milliliters of blood.
 However, service members stationed in areas with lower permissible blood alcohol content levels should expect to be held to the DUI laws of that location.

 Whether your case is handled primarily in civil court or through the military, there is no doubt that your commanding officer is going to hear about it.
 When this happens, commander can impose a variety of punishments against you.
 Some of the most common penalties may include:

-Common results from drinking and driving cases can include: fines, revocation of a drivers’ license, community service, reform programs and jail time—not to mention the tarnishing of your reputation and military career.
+Common results from DUI cases can include fines, revocation of a drivers’ license, community service, reform programs and jail time—not to mention the tarnishing of your reputation and military career.

 If you have been charged with a DUI, a civilian military lawyer can be your most valuable resource when summoned before a court-martial or military board.
 Remember, a charge is not the same as a conviction, and with proper military legal counsel, you can have peace of mind in knowing that the facts of your story will be heard and organized in a way that best represents you and your case.
 If you’ve been arrested for DUI, contact Military Justice Attorneys today.